|

 The station entrances at Central, Austin and Oak Park were equipped with an escalator in addition to the stairs to access the platform.
 The escalators were of a reversible, dual-operation type.
 Typically, in rush hours the escalators operated in the peak direction (up in the morning, down in the evening) and in off-peak hours operated automatically.
 While in automatic mode, the escalator was activated by treadle steps, at the top and at the bottom.
 Once set in motion by a passenger, it operated in the proper direction until the passenger had alighted.
 Flashing signs warned patrons not to board an escalator operating in the wrong direction.
 Both the escalators and stairs were protected by glass-walled shelters at the platform level.

 The platform features a wooden floor and a steel canopy supported by I-beams.
-The platform lights outside the canopy were unusual, found only in Oak Park suburban stations and at Austin, with a thin pole and a conical head with a convex saucer as a cap.
+Windbreaks placed at intervals along the platform were S-shaped in plan, which each half recessed in a different direction to accommodate passengers waiting for the track on each side of it; the ends were angled outward at the top and the panels alternated yellow, green and white translucent panels, for a very "mod" appearance.
+They were topped with yellow background station name signs, the CTA standard for new installations by the 1960s.
+The platform lights at the ends of the platform outside the canopy were unusual, found only in Oak Park suburban stations and at Austin, with a thin pole and a conical head with a convex saucer as a cap.

 The station saw modest changes through the following years.
 On Monday, February 5, 1973, in one of several rounds of cost-cutting that year that included multiple station closures and service reductions, the Mason entrance to Austin station was closed, though it was retained as an exit.
-Mason remained available as an exit as least as late as the 1980s, but has since been closed and boarded up.
+Mason remained available as an exit as least as late as the 1980s, when it was fully closed and boarded up.

 Green Line Renovation